Roger Rabbit: Physical appearance

-Roger is a skinny white rabbit with large blue eyes, pink nose, a tuft of red hair who wears red overalls, yellow gloves, and a blue bow tie with yellow polka dots.
-He is an amalgamation of various classic cartoon characters, taking: Mickey Mouse for his gloves, his red pants with yellow/white buttons, and his lack of a shirt; Bugs Bunny for his rabbit form; Goofy for his baggy pants; Pinocchio for his blue bow tie and red overalls; Sylvester the Cat for his head and red nose; Wile E. Coyote for his cheeks; both Droopy and Claude Cat for the red hair.
-Animator Richard Williams described the process of creating him like an "American flag" with the red overalls, white fur and blue bow tie so that American audiences would enjoy him subliminally.
+Roger in the movie is a skinny white rabbit with large blue eyes, pink nose, a tuft of red hair who wears red overalls, yellow gloves, and a blue bow tie with yellow polka dots.
+He is an amalgamation of various classic cartoon characters, taking: Mickey Mouse for his gloves; Bugs Bunny for his rabbit form, cheeks included; Br'er Rabbit's feet; Goofy for his baggy overalls; Porky Pig for his bow tie; and Droopy for his head and red hair.
+Animator Richard Williams cited Wile E. Coyote as an influence for Roger's expressions, and wanted the character to have ladle-shaped ears, though his animators would sometimes draw Roger with pointy ears similar to Bugs, much to Williams' frustration.
+He described the process of creating him like an "American flag" with the red overalls, white fur and blue bow tie so that American audiences would enjoy him subliminally.

 Personality

 Roger is zany, kind-hearted, humorous, energetic, a bit naïve and not very clever.
 He loves to make others laugh and is good friends with the other Toons, especially Baby Herman (his Maroon Cartoons costar) and Benny the Cab.
-He is also nervous and is intimidated of Judge Doom, the Dip, and the Toon Patrol as well as many other hazards.
+He is also nervous and is intimidated by Judge Doom, the Dip, and the Toon Patrol as well as many other hazards.

 Despite his traditionally cartoonish behavior, Roger is aware of what most people think of cartoons, facts he's voiced to Eddie Valiant, in that making people laugh is often what makes toons' lives worthwhile, but also notes that there are times when making people laugh is the only weapon toons have.
 He believes that if someone doesn't have a good sense of humor they're better off dead and gets upset over having to sit through things such as newsreels that he perceives as boring.

-He truly loves his wife, Jessica, and always makes her laugh.
+He truly loves his voluptuous toon wife, Jessica, and always makes her laugh.
 Roger doesn't take well to alcoholic beverages.
 It's shown twice in the film that when he has consumed one, he changes color rapidly, at least one of his eyes swells, his head spins, and he mumbles incoherently at a fast pace, before stretching up into the air and whistling like a steam train at a loud enough tone to shatter glass, all the while spinning around.